 To achieve native submerged aquatic vegetation (SAV) coverage goals for the Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches as set forth in revised EAHCP tables 4.1 and 4.1.1, respectively.
-The overall intent of native SAV restoration is to provide high quality habitat for the fountain darter.
+The overall intent of native SAV restoration is to provide high quality habitat for the Fountain Darter.

-Efforts in 2021 will include the planting of target native SAV to achieve annual aquatic vegetation restoration goals and to maintain existing SAV coverage.
+Efforts in 2025 will include the planting and maintenance of target native SAV.
 Figure 2 illustrates the Comal Springs/ River ecosystem and identifies the Landa Lake, New Channel and Upper Spring Run LTBG reaches as well as the Upper/ Lower Landa Lake restoration reaches.
-The annual aquatic plant restoration goals for the Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches are specified by reach and vegetation type in Table 3.
-In addition to planting the target native aquatic plants to meet annual goals, continued efforts will be made in 2021 to monitor for the re-establishment of non-native Hygrophila in Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches and the Upper/ Lower Landa Lake, New Channel, and Upper Spring Run LTBG reaches will be made in 2021 to monitor for the re-establishment of non-native Hygrophila in Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches.
+The annual aquatic plant restoration goals for the Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches are specified by reach and vegetation type in Table 2.
+In addition to planting the target native aquatic plants, continued efforts will be made in 2025 to monitor for the re-establishment of non-native Hygrophila in Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches.
 Any identified Hygrophila will be removed from the lake/ river.